UltraCart/rest_api_v2_sdk_ruby/docs/CheckoutApi.md

 api_instance = UltraCartAdminV2::CheckoutApi.new

-return_code = "return_code_example" # String | Return code to lookup cart ID by
+return_code = 'return_code_example' # String | Return code to lookup cart ID by

 opts = {
-  _expand: "_expand_example" # String | The object expansion to perform on the result.
+  _expand: '_expand_example' # String | The object expansion to perform on the result.
 See documentation for examples }

 begin